Connaught Hill Park

-Construction is underway this summer of a new structure between the spray park and the playground.
-The pavilion project is being undertaken in partnership with the Lheidli T'enneh First Nation and will revitalize a well used picnic shelter in the park.
-The Lheidli T'enneh Park pavilion will feature a wood roof that opens towards the confluence of the Fraser and Nechako rivers.
+Construction is currently underway for a new pavilion between the spray park and the playground.
+The Lheidli T'enneh Memorial Park Pavilion is being undertaken in partnership with the Lheidli T'enneh First Nation and will revitalise a well-used picnic shelter in the park.
+The pavilion will feature a wood roof that opens towards the confluence of the Fraser and Nechako rivers.
 Picnic tables will be placed under the structure and on the existing concrete pad.
 A patio will also extend from the pavilion to provide new spaces for events, performances, and celebrations.

 - Rotary Playground

 - Lheidli T'enneh Cemetery and historic interpretive signage.